rabbitmq/rabbitmq-website/docs/mqtt.md

 Unlike AMQP 0.9.1 and AMQP 1.0, MQTT is not designed to maximise throughput: For example, there are no [multi-acks](./confirms#consumer-acks-multiple-parameter).
 Every [PUBLISH](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901100) packet with QoS 1 needs to be acknowledged individually.
 1. Decrease TCP buffer sizes as described in section [TCP Listener Options](#listener-opts).

-This substantially reduces memory usage in RabbitMQ when many clients connect.
+This substantially reduces [memory usage](./memory-use/) in environments with many concurrently connected clients.

 1. Less topic levels (in an MQTT topic and MQTT topic filter) perform better than more topic levels.
 For example, prefer to structure your topic as `city/name` instead of `continent/country/city/name`, if possible.
 Each topic level in a topic filter currently creates its own entry in the database used by RabbitMQ.